joelmoxley/founder-playbook/I. Foundational/02 - EoE - Elevator Pitch /md/02 - Venture Hacks - Elevator Pitch.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This Venture Hacks blog post covers the importance of an elevator pitch in getting a follow on meeting and details elements of an effective elevator pitch.
+This Venture Hacks blog post covers the importance of an elevator pitch in getting a follow on meeting and details elements of an effective elevator pitch.

 Credit: [Venture Hacks](http://venturehacks.com/)